bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

-The *principle of maximum entropy* states that given precisely stated prior data, the probability distribution that best represents the current state of knowledge it the one with the largest (information) entropy.
-In other words, if we only know certain statistics about the distribution such as its mean, then this principle tells us that the best distribution to use is the one with the least amount of average information (i.e. maximal entropy).
+The *principle of maximum entropy* states that given precisely stated prior data, the probability distribution that best represents the current state of knowledge is the one with the largest (information) entropy.
+In other words, if we only know certain statistics about the distribution, such as its mean, then this principle tells us that the best distribution to use is the one with the most surprise (more surprise, means fewer of your assumptions were satisfied).
 This rule can be thought of expressing epistemic modesty, or maximal ignorance, because it makes the least strong claim on a distribution beyond being informed by the prior data.

 The precisely stated prior data should be in a testable form, which just means that given a probability distribution you say whether the statement is true or